FEMA Major Disaster Declaration – Oregon Wildfires

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Connecticut to supplement state, tribal and local recovery efforts in areas affected by the Hawthorne Fire on October 21, 2024.
+FEMA has issued a Major Disaster Declaration for the state of Oregon to supplement state, tribal, and local recovery efforts in areas affected by wildfires from July 10 – August 23, 2024.
 The following counties have been approved for assistance:

 Public Assistance: